osm-alt/Parallel-programming---Mandelbrot/README.md

-# Parallel Programming assignment for parallelizing the computation of the Mandelbrot set.
+Parallel Programming assignment for parallelizing the computation of the Mandelbrot set